Disability

 It is designed to help aged, blind, and

-disabled people, who have little or no income; and It provides cash
+disabled people, who have little or no income; and

 to meet basic needs for food, clothing, and shelter.